Shouting man interrupts papal audience, taken away by police | Law-Order

 - Country:

-The man, who was also heard shouting the word "mask," was sitting alone in the back of the audience hall, away from the section where most of the people were seated.
+The man, who was also heard shouting the word "mask", was sitting alone in the back of the audience hall, away from the section where most of the people were seated.
+The man, who appeared to be in his late 40s or early 50s, held up a black medical mask in his left hand as he shouted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)